 Die Weiße Rose by B. Traven

 This content is free to share and distribute.
-Preserving history for future generations.
+Feel free to use it for personal or commercial purposes.

 Ava Perez